-Certain of our convertible preferred stock issuances were sold jointly with shares of EyeGate S.A.S., (which were convertible into the corresponding convertible preferred stock upon certain circumstances) resulting in a non-controlling interest.
+Prior to the IPO, certain of our convertible preferred stock issuances were sold jointly with shares of EyeGate S.A.S., (which were convertible into the corresponding convertible preferred stock upon certain circumstances) resulting in a non-controlling interest.
 Such non-controlling interest and the related convertible preferred stock are classified as temporary equity on our condensed consolidated balance sheet, and we record the interest in the earnings or loss of the subsidiary not attributable to us as net income (loss) attributable to non-controlling interests in the condensed consolidated statements of operations and comprehensive loss.
-Prior to the IPO, at what time both the convertible preferred stock at the shares of our subsidiary not held by us were converted into share of our Common Stock.
+In connection with the IPO, both the convertible preferred stock and the shares of our subsidiary not held by us were converted into shares of our Common Stock.